otzoran/openstack-grizzly-installer/ubuntu1204/all-in-one/README.md

 Bootstrap
 =========
-See my blog at tikalk.com for detailed instructions and explanations
+You may refer to my Essex blog at [tikalk.com](http://www.tikalk.com/alm/expreimenting-openstack-essex-ubuntu-1204-lts-under-virtualbox) for detailed instructions and explanations.
+Most of it is still relevant for **Grizzly**.

-## Highlights:
+### Highlights:
-* configure 2 virtualbox Host-only Networks:
+* In virtualbox, configure 2 _Host-only Networks_:
 	* `vboxnet0` IPv4 172.16.0.254     mask 255.255.0.0   noDHCP
 	* `vboxnet1` IPv4 192.168.100.254  mask 255.255.255.0 noDHCP
-* create a virtualbox VM
+* Create a virtualbox VM
 	* from scratch: 10GB disk, 1G RAM, 1vCPU (those are the min values)
 	* or import OVA appliance (not covered here)
-* configure the VM before booting
+* Configure the VM before booting
 	* Settings->Network: make sure it has 3 network interfaces: NAT, vboxnet0, vboxnet1
-* install Ubuntu server in the VM
+* Install Ubuntu server in the VM
+	* as user `ostk`
 	* with partitions and LVM configured to enable Cinder (cinder-volumes)
+	* assign static IP 172.16.0.5 to eth1

 Login
 =====